Generic Name: paliperidone (PAL-ee-PER-i-done)

 - Invega Sustenna may increase the amount of a certain hormone (prolactin) in your blood.
 Symptoms may include enlarged breasts in men, missed menstrual period, decreased sexual ability, or nipple discharge.
 Contact your doctor right away if you experience any of these symptoms.

-- Invega Sustenna may rarely cause a prolonged, painful erection.
+- Invega Sustenna may rarely cause a prolonged (eg, more than 4 hours) or painful erection.
 This could happen even when you are not having sex.
 If this is not treated right away, it could lead to permanent sexual problems such as impotence.
-Contact your doctor right away if this happens.
+Contact your doctor right away if you have an erection that lasts more than 4 hours.

-- Lab tests, including fasting blood sugar levels, complete blood cell counts, and blood cholesterol or lipid levels, may be performed while you use Invega Sustenna.
+- Lab tests may be performed while you use Invega Sustenna.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Invega Sustenna may cause weight gain.
 Your weight may need to be monitored while you use Invega Sustenna.